November 2020 Q+A

 Q: How do you manage being booked up with sessions and still have time to post consistently on social media, Pinterest, blog, etc?
 Have you ever had a virtual assistant or outsourced editing?

 A: I built up my photography business while working a full-time job in finance, so my workflow has always been very efficient.
-I streamline my entire life through 17Hats which handles my workflow tasks, calendar, invoices, and contracts.
+I streamline my entire life through 17Hats which handles my workflow tasks, calendar, invoices, and contracts (Use code KMP50 to receive 50% off your first year).
 I try to blog 2-3 times per week using BlogStomp to resize/name my images and WordPress on my website.
 My social media posting follows a very similar pattern of preview, fun post, blog post, so I have a constant flow of content.
 It doesn’t require much preparation or thought.

 I have outsourced Lightroom editing during very busy seasons when I was still working my finance career.
 Since being fulltime, I haven’t needed to.
 I do outsource my black background clipping to ReTouchUp.